Positive Leadership – Costa Rica

 Positive Leadership will be led by one of the following:

 Mohit Mukherjee is the founding Director of the Centre for Executive Education.
+In this role, he has developed and taught over 75 seminars in several countries (Haiti, USA, Switzerland, Guatemala, Nicaragua, Honduras, Puerto Rico, India, Bangladesh, Costa Rica and the U.K) on themes ranging from ‘Designing Your Life’ to ‘Entrepreneurship, Innovation and Social Change’.
 He is also the founder of Changemakers International, an organization focused on enabling youth to gain the skills to be social innovators.
 He has also served as Vice President of Programs for Watson U, the first incubator leading to a degree for next generation social entrepreneurs.
 Prior to these positions, Mohit Mukherjee served as Education Program Manager of the Earth Charter Initiative, a global movement of organizations and individuals promoting sustainable development.
 Mohit earned his Bachelor’s degree in Industrial Engineering from Stanford University in 1995 and did his Master’s at the Harvard Graduate School of Education in 2002.
 He currently resides in Florida.

 Miguel Tello facilitates the Mission Impossible?
 Measuring Outcomes & Impact course.
 He also facilitates the Positive Leadership workshop and offers onsite workshops on Circles and Restorative Justice.
 Miguel is the Executive Director of the Strachan Foundation, a family foundation that supports education and health projects throughout Central America.
 Miguel is also a Trustee and an Adjunct Professor for the International Institute for Restorative Practices, a graduate school in Pennsylvania.
 He offers restorative practices training and consulting to a variety of NGOs, schools, churches and criminal justice professionals in Central America.
 He holds master’s degrees in public administration and international studies from the University of Washington in Seattle.
 Miguel is originally from Mexico.
 He currently lives in Costa Rica with his wife and two sons.